Supervision agreement

 · To consent to the supervisor contacting the supervisees ethical body, learning institution or place of practice if the supervisor has serious concerns about risk to the supervisee, unethical practice or fitness to practice.

-For Trainee Counsellors:
+For Trainee Counsellors

 · The Supervisee must adhere to their course requirements, ensuring these are discussed before starting supervision.